-- Development of the Transportation Improvement Program (TIP) for FFY 2018-2021 and assist Iowa DOT in developing the STIP. - Coordinate the TIP development with the RPA8 Policy Board and Technical Advisory committee and general public; planning AND coordination work with the transit operators.

-- Prepare any reports needed throughout the development of the TIP each year; and amend the TIP as needed. - Attended the county roundtable meetings. - Worked with the City of Clinton on annual TIGER grant reporting. - Worked with small cities on small city applications. - Worked with IADOT, Dubuque and Jackson counties on US 52 shoulders project. - Worked with Parks to people in creating regional trail website - Worked with County conservation boards and cities to create a region wide trail counting program - Worked with RPA 8 board to secure trail counters for RPA 8 members - Attended US 30 coalition meeting in Des Moines - Attended IADOT Quarterly meetings - Attended IADOT freight meeting - Attended District 6 project training - Attended IADOT Commission meeting - Attended Clinton MDST group meeting
+- Development of the Transportation Improvement Program (TIP) for FFY 2019-2022 and assist Iowa DOT in developing the STIP. - Coordinate the TIP development with the RPA8 Policy Board and Technical Advisory committee and general public; planning AND coordination work with the transit operators. - Prepare any reports needed throughout the development of the TIP each year; and amend the TIP as needed. - Attended the county roundtable meetings. - Worked with the City of Clinton on annual TIGER grant reporting. - Worked with small cities on small city applications. - Worked with IADOT, Dubuque and Jackson counties on US 52 shoulders project. - Worked with Parks to people in creating regional trail website

+- Worked with County conservation boards and cities to create a region wide trail counting program

+- Worked with RPA 8 board to secure trail counters for RPA 8 members

+- Worked with small cities to establish STBG swap program

+- Attended US 30 coalition meeting in Des Moines

+- Attended IADOT Quarterly meetings

+- Attended IADOT freight meeting

+- Attended District 6 project training

+- Attended IADOT Commission meeting

+- Attended Clinton MDST group meeting